ikostan/domain-check/README.md

   - Send an email notification to all "invalid" domain-admins

 # Motivation
 Domain-check is a python based script.
-The main purpose is to automate process of verification of hosted domain names and detect if there any domains that no longer related to the hosted server.
+The main purpose is to automate the process of verification of hosted domain names and detect if there any domains that no longer related to the hosted server.

-# Prerequisisties:
+# Prerequisites:
 1. Python 2.7.9
 2. pip tool for installing Python packages, see [pip 9.0.1](https://pypi.python.org/pypi/pip)
 3. tld for Python, see [tld 0.7.6](https://pypi.python.org/pypi/tld)